Relesi/Password-Manager-API/README.md

-## Introduction to OpenAPI Specification
+## Introduction to Password-Manager-API Specification

 ### **Basic Structure**
 Swagger can be written in JSON or YAML.
 In this guide, we only use YAML examples, but JSON works equally well.
 A sample Swagger specification written in YAML looks like: